metal-stack/docs/docs/src/overview/networking.md

 INTERFACES="vlan4000"
 ```

-> Listing 13: DHCP server configration of exit switches.
+> Listing 13: DHCP server configuration of exit switches.

 As shown in listing 13, the PXE DHCP server is located on the exit switches and enforced to bind to interface `vlan4000`.
 This represents a layer-2 separation that allows only DHCP clients in the same VLAN to request IP addresses.
 Only unprovisionned bare metal servers are configured to be member of this VLAN.
-Thus unwanted or accidential provisionning is impossible.
+Thus unwanted or accidental provisionning is impossible.

 To provide `vlan4000` on the leaves (that face the bare metal servers) the exit and leaf switches are configured as VTEPs and share an interface configuration that contains the required interfaces (Listing 13).
 Since no EVPN routing is in place `vni104000` is configured as an L2 VNI (there is no mapping for this VNI in `/etc/frr/frr.conf`).